kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- When using Radix UI Themes, avoid applying explicit background color classes (like Tailwind's `bg-white` or `dark:bg-*`) to components like `Dialog.Content`, as this can override the theme's intended styling.
+Let the theme handle the background automatically.
 - Using a centered Dialog for score logging/editing provides a more focused interaction compared to a Popover attached to a trigger element.
 - Radix UI Portals need a specified `container` within the Theme provider to inherit theme styles correctly.
 - Radix UI `Switch` provides a clear toggle alternative to `Checkbox`.